Relay Observability

 Using MCP Tools

-Agents running inside DorkOS can inspect traces using the built-in MCP tools without making HTTP calls:
+Agents can inspect traces without HTTP calls using the built-in MCP tools:

 relay_get_trace Get the full delivery trace for a message by ID

-relay_get_metrics Get aggregate delivery metrics for the busThe relay_get_trace tool accepts a messageId parameter and returns the same trace data as the REST endpoint.
-This is useful for agents that need to verify whether a message they sent was successfully delivered before proceeding with the next step.
+relay_get_metrics Get aggregate delivery metrics for the busrelay_get_trace accepts a messageId and returns the same trace data as the REST endpoint.
+Use this when an agent needs to verify a message was delivered before proceeding.

 Relay computes aggregate delivery metrics from the trace store using live SQL aggregates.
-These metrics provide a summary of bus health without requiring you to inspect individual traces.
+These give you a summary of bus health without inspecting individual traces.

 Fetching Metrics